Here are a few remedies for Battlefield 6 crashing on PC, potentially due to Secure Boot, drivers, Anticheat, and more.

 It’s better to watch videos of your motherboard’s BIOS for a more accurate procedure.
 The steps above are core fundamentals and will be more or less the same across different contexts.

 EA uses Javelin Ant-Cheat, a kernel-level solution that works similarly to Riot’s Vanguard.
-And for that, Windows Memory Protection can get in the way.
-So, disable Windows memory protection, and then try launching the game.
-If it doesn’t, then this was not the issue.
+And for that reason, Windows Memory Protection can get in the way and cause your Battlefield 6 to crash on PC.
+Simply disable Windows memory protection and then try launching the game.
+Here’s how you can do it:

 - Open Windows Security > App & Browser Control.